Benny Briolly: Election and areas of work

 Briolly was the most voted for female candidate in the Municipal Chamber Niterói, earning fifth place with a total of 4,367 votes.

 One of her key proposals was the concession of a fiscal exemption for businesses that hire transgender people.
-She has declared that one of her principal ethos of her political career would be rights to the city, education, health, housing, and social assistance, with her main emphasis towards Black people, LGBT people, and women.
+She has declared that one of her principal ethos of her political career would be rights to the city, education, health, housing, and social assistance, with her main emphasis towards Black people, LGBTQ people, and women.
 Moreover, she seeks to promote policies that strengthen freedom of religion.

 In January 2023, she took part in the Ato pela Visibilidade Trans e Travesti protest in front of the Municipal Chamber in Cinelândia.

 While president of the Human Rights of Children, Adolescents, and Women Commission, Briolly recorded a request of information, in March 2023, requesting clarifications from the municipality and the Secretary of Social Assistance and Economic Solidarity as to why families in Niterói were not able to access benefits from the Moeda Arariboia program.
 She had already been approached by 200 families.

 In July 2023, while president of the aforementioned commission, she created the Encontro de Terreiros de Umbanda, which took place at the Clube de Regatas do Gragoatá.
 The objective of the event was to promote debates about the role of religion in society and to combat intolerance.

 In August 2023, in the context of the campaign of Agosto Lilás, Briolly organized Raízes que nos Sustentam in Niterói.

 On 19 September 2023, a session of the municipal chamber had been interrupted by a group criticizing Briolly's clothes as being "very short" and incompatible with the chamber.
 As other council members had also not been dressed in formal wear, she interpreted this as an attempt at provocation, generating considerable debate.